Alumni of the University of Chicago

 Graduates of the Laboratory School and Members of the Alumni Association with an "X" status are able to establish access to the library free of charge and have the option to purchase borrowing privileges once they have obtained their University of Chicago Alumni Association card.

-To renew existing access privileges, please contact the ID & Privileges Office.
+To renew existing access privileges, please visit the ID & Privileges Office in person.

 Accessing Electronic Resources

 Alumni may access most of the Library’s electronic resources only while in Library buildings, due to site licensing agreements.
 Access to a group of specially licensed databases is available online from off-campus locations.

 While in Library buildings, Alumni may use Library computers or the Library’s wireless network to access electronic resources and printing using their CNetID.
 Alumni who do not already have a CNetID can claim a CNetID online.